-Ophthalmology Service Don Low Fellowship
+Don Low Fellowship: Ophthalmology

-The Ophthalmology Service is currently comprised of 6 faculty members who are Diplomates of the American College of Veterinary Ophthalmologists, 5 residents, and 3 technicians; we typically have 6 students on service, each for a 2-week rotation.
-We see patients of all species - mainly small animals but also many exotic species and horses.
-Don Low Fellows participate in all activities of the service including client appointments (new patients, rechecks and emergencies), student teaching rounds, resident journal club, and procedures.
-The Fellow's schedule can be either a set day/week or a series of days in a row as preferred by the Fellow.
+The Ophthalmology Service is currently comprised of 6 faculty members who are Diplomates of the American College of Veterinary Ophthalmologists, 5 residents, and 5 technicians; we typically have 6 students on service, each for a 2-week rotation.
+We see patients of all species - mainly small animals and horses but also many exotic species.
+We have hosted many Don Low Fellows and really enjoy their participation, appreciating that the learning and exchange of ideas is mutual.
+Don Low Fellows participate in all activities of the service including client appointments, student teaching rounds, resident journal club, and procedures.